Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-10/03-border/02-page.md

 title: Properties
 module: topic-10
 permalink: /docs/topic-10/border-properties/
-redirect_from: /docs/topic-10/05-border/02-page.md
+redirect_from: /docs/topic-10/03-border/02-page.md
 ---

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-Like margin and padding, borders help define the amount of space a box or element takes up, as well as its relationship to other boxes.
+Like margin and padding (which you'll learn about soon), borders help define the amount of space a box or element takes up, as well as its relationship to other boxes.

-Unlike margin and padding, the border portion of the box can be separately colored, and has multiple style options.
+_Unlike_ margin and padding, however, the border portion of the box can be separately colored, and has multiple style options.
 Border is more of a visual styling tool, than a space management tool.

 There are three properties that make up border:
 - Width